 One of the largest functions of international student services is to assist with the daunting piles of paperwork involved for international students.
 International student centers will work with students to verify a visa status, complete the relevant immigration forms, assist in acquiring a driver’s license, or obtaining work permits.
 These offices also help international students with practical concerns, such as finding funding from both private or public sourcesâ€”depending on the school and programâ€”and finding on- or off-campus housing and roommates.
 On the academic front, international student services also often include tutoring in English writing and other essentially academic skills.

 The largest other function of international student services is cultural adjustment.
 Moving to and living in the US can be a shocking experience, depending on where you’re from, and thus many schools have advisers and liaisons to help you make the transition.
 In addition to obvious assistance with English communication, these offices also establish events for international students.
 These events can include professional development seminars, networking parties, cultural activities, and dinners, just to name a few.

 While many schools offer these general services, each school has its own unique aspects that prospective international students should look into.
-For example, Full Sail University, which specializes in technology and entertainment, features staff members who have worked in the entertainment industry abroad.
-American University in Washington, D.C., a school with 15% international students, offers field trips for international students to other areas of the US.
+For example, American University in Washington, D.C., a school with 15% international students, offers field trips for international students to other areas of the US.
 Loyola Marymount University in Los Angeles, CA has the International House of People, an on-campus house dedicated to international student living, and the iMentor program, a peer service for new international students to help with cultural adjustment.